Exr0nProjects/learn_cpp/problems/contests/standard-xjoi/1636/timing_log.md

 I thought it was a bipartite matching problem because it felt weird that there were two cows.
 I realized that it didn't actually work like that, because the edges were directed.
 Then I figured it was DAG-like and that I could just bfs it, which seemed to work.
 Implementation was tricky (still not correct) because the numbers are big but can't be descritized.

+you can also apparently make the nodes into segtree shaped tree graph to binary search for each pie before starting the bfs.

 #### Problem 2:

 Should be simple tree dp...
 I had one frame (`dp[i][j]` = number of ways for subtree at `i` with `color[i] = j`) but that ended up breaking when a child was colored.
 I tried to casework it a bit but realized that actually I should be multplying and adding, and came up with another equation `dp[i][j]` = number of ways for subtree at `i` if it's parent is color `j`, but it was WA 34.
 Need to revisit.